MARKANTONY04/project3_django/README.md

 Microsoft copilot also assisted me in fixing some of the bugs that are noted down in the next section.
 Furthermore the code institute's tutoring service also assisted in solving bugs.
 Code institute's Django Blog project was a useful walkthrough, inspiring me to come up with my own ideas for this project.

+The images used in the menu are stored in cloudinary.
+I would like to thank cloudinary for storing these images and files to keep the project up and running as the files would lay dormant and stop working properly in vs code/github otherwise.

+Chat GPT was also used to fix bugs and help generate/reformat code to new iterations of the project.
+Comments are noted where chat gpt was used.

 ## 4. Testing